zevv/nim-memory/nim-memory.md

-(You can hint the Nim compiler not to do alignment but to place the fields of an object back-to-back in memory using the `{.packed.}` pragma -- refer to the Nim language manual for details)
+(You can hint the Nim compiler not to do alignment but to place the fields of an object back-to-back in memory using the `{.packed.}` pragma -- refer to the link:https://nim-lang.github.io/Nim/manual.html#[Nim language manual] for details)